Concrete Volume Calculator — South Africa

 Ready-Mix vs Site-Mixed Concrete in South Africa

 Ready-mix concrete (ordered from a batching plant and delivered by truck mixer) is the standard choice for volumes above 1–2m³ in South Africa.
 It is more consistent, higher quality, and often more cost-effective once you account for the labour to mix on site.
-Ready-mix is priced per m³ — expect to pay approximately R1,800–R2,400/m³ for 20MPa in 2026, varying by province and supplier.
+Ready-mix is priced per m³ — expect to pay approximately R1,800–R2,400/m³ for 20MPa in 2026, varying by province.
 Most batching plants require a minimum order of 3–6m³.

-For small volumes (under 1m³), mixing on-site with a drum mixer is practical.
+For small volumes under 1m³, mixing on-site with a drum mixer is practical.
 Use a consistent scoop measure for cement, sand and stone — never estimate by eye, as inconsistent mixes produce weak concrete.